Nebojša Kosović: Partizan

 On 7 August 2015, Kosović moved back to Serbia and signed with Partizan, penning a four-year deal.
 He made his debut for the club on 22 August 2015, coming on as a substitute in a 3–1 away league win over Borac Čačak.
 On 12 March 2016, Kosović scored his first goal for Partizan in a 3–0 home league win over Voždovac with a bicycle kick.
 He helped the side win the Serbian Cup in his first season with the Crno-beli.
 In the following 2016–17 campaign, Kosović recorded 22 appearances and scored three goals in all competitions (league and cup), as Partizan won the double.
 In November 2018, he extended his contract with Partizan to June 2021.

 Kairat

 In the spring of 2019, Kosović signed a two-year contract with Kazakh club Kairat in a €450,000 transfer from Partizan.

 Meizhou Hakka

 On 21 April 2022, Kosović joined Chinese Super League club Meizhou Hakka.

+Al Tai

+On 31 January 2025, Kosovic joined Saudi First League club Al Tai.

 International career

-Kosović represented his country at the 2010 Summer Youth Olympics.
-He scored a brace in a 2–3 group stage loss against Singapore.
+Kosović represented his country at the 2010 Summer Youth Olympics held in Singapore.
+He scored a brace in a 3–2 group stage lost against Singapore U16.
 Kosović also capped for Montenegro at under-17, under-19 and under-21 level.

-On 29 May 2016, Kosović made his full international debut for Montenegro, coming on as a substitute in a 0–1 friendly loss away against Turkey.
+On 29 May 2016, Kosović made his full international debut for Montenegro, coming on as a substitute in a 1–0 friendly lost away against Turkey.

+On 5 September 2019, Kosović scored his first international goal in a 2–1 friendly win against Hungary.